 We all know someone with that “one special recipe” whether it’s a sauce, salsa, bbq rub or signature dish.
 The recipe that people often tell them to “patent”… easier said than done, but that’s a topic for another day.
 These are the people that, if they have the passion and drive, should pursue their dream of sharing their recipes on a mass retail level.
 These are the people that have a great chance of succeeding.
 Again, the hot sauce industry is no different.
 Some of us have stumbled upon our niche by having friends and family that encouraged us, and gave us the push we needed to exploit the proverbial goldmine we were sitting on.
 Others, not so much.

-When I hear stories of a hot sauce company that had to make (x) number of attempts to get their recipes just right to sell to the public, I can’t help but shake my head.
-The thought of starting a hot sauce business shouldn’t been on anyone’s mind unless they already have a good backstory and original recipe.
+When I hear stories of a hot sauce company that boasts about making (x) number of attempts to create a sellable recipe, I can’t help but shake my head.
+If the thought of starting a hot sauce business enters your head, don’t you think there should be a recipe somewhere in there too?
+The thought of starting a hot sauce business BEFORE having a recipe is a “recipe” for disaster.
 Far too often I see what I refer to as “sauce chasers” that create a hot sauce company, without a decent hot sauce!
 Then these sauce chasers spend their precious hours in the kitchen, testing new (or copied) recipes, instead of handling more important tasks… like selling the flavors they already have.
 A telltale sign that the company is struggling and the flavors they have on the market are not doing well.

 The hot sauce industry is becoming a growing ecommerce business as the years go by.
 The times where the sauce maker would stand at a demo table and put a few drops of their creation on a mini spoon for people to sample, are still around, but it is not the only way to prove the validity of their spicy product.
 Selling online can be tricky, especially when it is an edible product.
 When the customer cannot physically hold the bottle, turn it sideways to test the viscosity of the sauce, taste the sauce or acquire it instantly and use it for dinner that night it can be a little off-putting for them.